Brijesh20126025/Bussr/README.md

      - ticket delete API test added
      - register user API test added

- Note - Could not add the dockerization in app due to time limit. (make sure to run the app locally and test it from swgger APIs)
+ Note - Could not add the dockerization in app due to time limit. (make sure to run the app locally and test it from swagger APIs)
 `````````

 ## Getting Started